User’s Guide

 Head obstacles are all obstacles found from the top of the head to your shoulders, such as branches, open windows, street signs, etc.

 Head obstacles Haptic pattern: The haptic actuators located in your shoulders will trigger 3 short pulse vibrations and loop back until you pass the obstacle.
-The closer you are to the obstacle the less time between each vibration.
-The further away you are from the obstacle, the more time between vibrations.

 Mid obstacles are all obstacles that may impact your mid section or your whole body.
 These obstacles may be difficult to avoid by going over or under them.
 Here we can find things like walls, poles, railings, people, phone booths, cars, etc.